nico-Zero/nvim/README.md

 For detailed Docs - [Harpoon](https://github.com/ThePrimeagen/harpoon)

 #### 16. Comment

-This plugin provides the functionality of commenting the code with a short-cut.
+Functionality of commenting the code with a short-cut.
 ```bash
 # This are my Comment shortcuts in my config.
 # , reprasents sequance and - reprasents together.